Elvis Presley: Milton Berle Show and "Hound Dog"

-On April 3, Presley made the first of two appearances on NBC's Milton Berle Show.
+On April 3, Presley made the first of two appearances on NBC's The Milton Berle Show.
 His performance, on the deck of the USS Hancock in San Diego, California, prompted cheers and screams from an audience of sailors and their dates.
-A few days later, a flight taking Presley and his band to Nashville for a recording session left all three badly shaken when an engine died and the plane almost went down over Arkansas.
+A few days later, Presley and his band were flying to Nashville, Tennessee, for a recording session when an engine died and the plane almost went down over Arkansas.
 Twelve weeks after its original release, "Heartbreak Hotel" became Presley's first number-one pop hit.
 In late April, Presley began a two-week residency at the New Frontier Hotel and Casino on the Las Vegas Strip.
-The shows were poorly received by the conservative, middle-aged hotel guests—"like a jug of corn liquor at a champagne party", wrote a critic for Newsweek.
-Amid his Vegas tenure, Presley, who had serious acting ambitions, signed a seven-year contract with Paramount Pictures.
-He began a tour of the Midwest in mid-May, taking in 15 cities in as many days.
+The shows were poorly received by the conservative, middle-aged hotel guests, "like a jug of corn liquor at a champagne party", a Newsweek critic wrote.
+Amid his Vegas tenure, Presley, who had acting ambitions, signed a seven-year contract with Paramount Pictures.
+He began a tour of the Midwest in mid-May, covering 15 cities in as many days.
 He had attended several shows by Freddie Bell and the Bellboys in Vegas and was struck by their cover of "Hound Dog", a hit in 1953 for blues singer Big Mama Thornton by songwriters Jerry Leiber and Mike Stoller.
-It became the new closing number of his act.
+It became his new closing number.

 After a show in La Crosse, Wisconsin, an urgent message on the letterhead of the local Catholic diocese's newspaper was sent to FBI director J. Edgar Hoover.
-It warned that "Presley is a definite danger to the security of the United States. ...
+It warned that Presley is a definite danger to the security of the United States. ...
 [His] actions and motions were such as to rouse the sexual passions of teenaged youth. ...
 After the show, more than 1,000 teenagers tried to gang into Presley's room at the auditorium. ...
-Indications of the harm Presley did just in La Crosse were the two high school girls ... whose abdomen and thigh had Presley's autograph."
+Indications of the harm Presley did just in La Crosse were the two high school girls ... whose abdomen and thigh had Presley's autograph.